LICO: Large Language Models for In-Context Molecular Optimization: Experiments

 \textbf{\name{} training } We use ZINC 250K as the unlabeled dataset $\mathcal{D}_{\text{u}}$.
 ZINC 250K contains around $250000$ molecules sampled from the full ZINC database~\citep{sterling2015zinc} with moderate size and high pharmaceutical relevance and popularity.
-We adopt $2$-radius $2048$ bit molecular fingerprints as the input feature of the molecule.
+We adopt $2$-radius $2048$ bit Morgan molecular fingerprints as the input feature of the molecule.
 To generate training data, we use $47$ intrinsic properties of the molecule as the intrinsic functions, which we present in detail in Appendix~\ref{sec:intrinsic_props}.
 We train \name{} for $20000$ iterations with a batch size of $4$, where each data point is a sequence of $(x,y)$ pairs sampled from an intrinsic or synthetic function.
 The ratio of synthetic data is $0.1$.
 We use Llama-2-7b~\citep{touvron2023llama2} as the base LLM, and use LoRA~\citep{hu2021lora} for parameter-efficient finetuning.
+We use the \texttt{Llama-2-7b-chat} checkpoint for the 1000-budget setting, and the \texttt{Llama-2-7B-32K-Instruct} checkpoint with the Liger Kernel~\citep{hsu2024ligerkernelefficienttriton} for training and inference with long context for the 10000-budget setting.

-\textbf{Optimization details } We limit the optimization budget of all methods to $1000$ function calls.
-We report the area under the curve (AUC) of the top-$10$ average objective value against the number of function calls as the performance metric.
+\textbf{Evaluation details } We report the area under the curve (AUC) of the top-$10$ average objective value against the number of function calls as the performance metric.
 AUC metric favors methods that obtain high values with a smaller number of function calls, thus evaluating both optimization capability and sample efficiency.
 We min-max scale the AUC values to $[0, 1]$.
 We aggregate the performance for each method across $5$ seeds for better reproducibility as suggested by PMO.